hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 ### UK moving to NCTS5 - Final state

 Following the launch of the UK NCTS5 (final state) service (see [NCTS5 key dates](#ncts5-key-dates)), a period will follow where:

 - The NCTS5 service (API v2.0) will continue running ONLY to manage in-flight declarations submitted before the go-live date.

-- The NCTS5 service (API v2.1) will handle all new final state transit declarations submitted from the go-live date onwards."
+- The NCTS5 service (API v2.1) will handle all new final state transit declarations submitted from the go-live date onwards.

 ### Transition period

+The **transition period** (refer to NCTS5 key dates) is the phase during which countries progressively switch to operating **NCTS5**.
+This period will continue until all participating countries have fully transitioned to **NCTS5** operations.

+Currently, NCTS operations remain in the transition period.
+During this time, countries operating **NCTS5** are doing so in **transitional mode**, which ensures backwards compatibility with **NCTS4**.
+This mode facilitates message exchanges between NCTS4 and NCTS5 countries via an **upgrade/downgrade converter** in the common domain.
+This converter allows messages to be exchanged at the country-to-country level, for actions such as notifying the destination country when a movement is released or informing the departure country when a movement arrives.

+**The NCTS5 transition phase went live during the summer of this year.**

+To maintain compatibility during the transition, specific rules and conditions have been established to restrict or prevent the use of new data fields and certain functionality unique to NCTS5.
+These restrictions ensure that NCTS5 messages can be downgraded to NCTS4 format until all countries complete their transition to NCTS5.

 The transition period (see [NCTS5 key dates](#ncts5-key-dates)) is the period of time during which countries may switch to operating NCTS5 at any point and will run until all countries have switched to operating NCTS5.
 NCTS operations are currently considered to be in the transition period.